AnthonyvW/FieldWeave/README.md

 ## 3D Printer Compatibility

-Forge is designed to run on 3D printers using **Marlin firmware**, which supports standard G-code over USB serial.
+FieldWeave is designed to run on 3D printers using **Marlin firmware**, which supports standard G-code over USB serial.
 Compatibility with other firmware types varies and may require additional configuration or is not currently supported.

 > Not sure if your 3D printer will work?
-Plug your printer into your computer via USB, and then start Forge.
-If the printer homes then it is compatible with Forge.
+Plug your printer into your computer via USB, and then start FieldWeave.
+If the printer homes then it is compatible with FieldWeave.

 ## Confirmed Compatible Printers